davesnx/styled-ppx/documents/css-extraction.md

-**Identity collision.** While building the index (during Extract, not Resolve), two different bindings can hash to the same identity — e.g. two libraries whose modules share a basename and binding name, with no distinguishing `--namespace`.
-This is only an error when their `class_string` fingerprints differ: the same identity with the same atoms is the ordinary "same module compiled twice" case (native + melange, `copy_files`, vendoring) and is accepted.
+**Identity collision.** While building the index (during Extract, not Resolve), two different bindings can hash to the same identity — e.g. two executables (no library name, so no default namespace) whose modules share a basename and binding name, or a plain 32-bit hash collision.
+This is only an error when their `class_string` fingerprints differ: the same identity with the same atoms is the ordinary "same module compiled twice" case (a native library and its melange twin sharing a `--namespace`, vendoring) and is accepted.
 A real collision names both input files, both longidents, the shared identity, and the `--namespace` remedy, and is reported through the same protocol-error path as a malformed attribute (see `packages/generate/test/identity-collision.t`).

 ### Dedup and write